Sima Jun (prince)

-Sima Jun (司马骏 (司馬駿); 232 – 2 November 286), courtesy name Zizang (子臧), posthumously known as Prince Wu of Fufeng (扶风武王), was the youngest son of Sima Yi and his concubine Lady Fu, and a younger half-brother of Sima Shi and Sima Zhao.
+Sima Jun (司马骏 (司馬駿); (Note: not to be confused with his great-grandfather with a similar-sounding name; see Sima Fang for more details.)
+232 – 2 November 286), courtesy name Zizang (子臧), posthumously known as Prince Wu of Fufeng (扶风武王), was the youngest son of Sima Yi and his concubine Lady Fu, and a younger half-brother of Sima Shi and Sima Zhao.
 Sima Yi, Sima Shi and Sima Zhao eventually became regents of the Cao Wei state during the Three Kingdoms era.
 Besides his heritage, Sima Jun was best known for his involvement in the pacification of Tufa Shujineng's Rebellion during the reign of his nephew, Emperor Wu of Jin.

 Life under Cao Wei

 Sima Jun was born in 232 during the reign of Cao Rui, as the youngest son of Sima Yi and his concubine Lady Fu; his elder full brothers were Sima Liang, Sima Zhou and Sima Jing (司馬京).
+(Note: Of Sima Yi's sons, only Sima Shi (first), Sima Liang (fourth) and Sima Lun (ninth) had their birth orders explicitly recorded in Book of Jin.
+Sima Zhao's biography in the same work also recorded that he was a younger full-brother of Sima Shi.
+The age order between Sima Gan and Sima Jun is unknown; Gan was also born in 232 as he was 80 (by East Asian reckoning) when he died in Feb 311.
+Yu Yu's Jin Shu, cited in vol. 01 of Shishuo Xinyu, recorded that Jun was Yi's 17th son.)
 A precocious child, Sima Jun could write court submissions and quote the classics fluently when he was four or five years old, surprising those who witnessed such acts.
+When he was a bit older, he also had philosophical debates with Xun Yi on the Confucian values ren and xiao.

 In February 249, when Sima Jun was about 17 years old, his father, uncle, and eldest half-brother took part in a coup against the Cao Wei regent Cao Shuang; the success of the coup meant that from then on, the Sima clan was in control over Cao Wei, and this control increased further during Sima Shi's and Sima Zhao's tenures as regent.